 - Students pursue their passions through internships and meaningful project work in the community under the guidance and direction of a suitable mentor.
 Internships work to connect students to real world work and learning and are integrated into individual student learning goals;

 - Parental involvement is an integral part of the Big Picture design.
-Parents are asked to contribute to the development of student learning plans each term and also participate in student exhibitions and learning plan meetings.
+Parents are required to contribute to the development of student learning plans each term and also participate in student exhibitions and learning plan meetings.

 Should you be interested in further information about our Big Picture Academy please contact the College.